akacitationgroup-netizen/PSReleaseTools/README.md

 ![Get-PSIssue Summary](images/get-psissue-summary.png)

 __Note:__ The _PSIssue_ commands use the GitHub API and anonymous connections.
 The API has rate limits.
 If you run one of these commands excessively in a short period of time, you might see an error about exceeding the rate limit.
 If this happens, all you can do is wait an hour and try again.
-You can read more about GitHub rate-limiting [here](https://docs.github.com/en/rest/overview/resources-in-the-rest-api#rate-limiting "read the Github documentation on rate limiting").
+You can read more about [GitHub rate-limiting](https://docs.github.com/en/rest/overview/resources-in-the-rest-api#rate-limiting "read the Github documentation on rate limiting").

 #### Get-PSIssueLabel

-To make it easier to search for issues based on a label run [`Get-PSIssueLabel`](Docs/Get-PSIssueLabel.md).
+To make it easier to search for issues based on a label run [`Get-PSIssueLabel`](docs/Get-PSIssueLabel.md).
 This command will list available labels from the PowerShell repository.
 However, you most likely won't need to run this command often.
 When you import the `PSReleaseTools` module, it will create a global variable called `$PSIssueLabel`.

 ```powershell
 PS C:\> $PSIssueLabel